fritzlb/homebridge-dmxplugin/README.md

 # homebridge-dmxplugin

-WIP.
 Control your DMX lights using homebridge.
 Supports single channel dimmer lights (W), RGB, RGB+Amber (RGBA), RGBW, RGBWA and Temperature White lights with cold and warm white LEDs (WWCW).
 Each light can have up to two channels per color and up to two dimmer/shutter/... channels that are always set to 255 (or 100%).

+# setup
 Install using homebridge-config-ui.
-At the moment, only works if homebridge is installed in default paths on linux.
+At the moment, only works out of the box if homebridge is installed in default paths on linux.
 Setup on Raspberry Pi 4/400:

 - add dtoverlay=uart3 to /boot/config.txt